 The Psychology of Donating: Understanding the Factors Behind Online Donations

-Learn how to accept donations on your WordPress site with WP Full Pay.
+Learn how to accept Stripe donations on your WordPress site with WP Full Pay.

 There are so many factors people consider prior to donating on any website.
 They have to consider their current financial situation, how much they care about the given cause.
 Also, donors have to understand how their donation would support that cause, among many others.